Magnetofps/Zap-Client/README.md

 Maintained By **Magneto**

-All credits to original owners
+All credits to original owner - Gerosity
+This is a old version of zap-client...
+I love this version so I'm just keeping it up to date.

-Instructions & Menu Previews are down below
+Instructions are down below

 # Current Changelog:
     v3.0.62.29